Please enter your email in order to download this publication.

 Faster People Decisions: We described above two different approaches to assess and select the best HR talent for your transformed organization.
 Even if you’re a large, global organization where hundreds of HR leaders need to be assessed, you can complete that process in three months or less.

 The secret is to focus the assessment process on gathering the few pieces of data that will most inform your decision, not the 67 competencies that someone could possibly display.
-Your sharp model – even if assessed with a personality tool, a 360 and some interviews – will dramatically reduce the amount of data you need to gather, analyze and present.
+Your redefined model will dramatically reduce the amount of data you need to gather, analyze and present.
 Less data means faster interpretation and reporting and, hopefully, faster decisions.

 You transform HR because it will benefit your business, so the faster you finish and the more effective the redesign, the faster you’ll realize those benefits.
 We find that the few, simple guidelines we list here will help you to focus on the few, most powerful levers of successful transformation.

 1. This model is often attributed to legendary psychologist Dr. Kurt Lewin.
 There is no proof that he ever wrote about or advocated for this approach.
 We include it here as a useful metaphor for effecting change.